piradoiv/xojo-web-cell-renderers/README.md

-# Custom Cell Renderers ready to use with your Xojo Web 2 projects
+# Cell Renderers for your next Xojo Web 2 project

 Enhance your WebListView controls using these cell renderers.
 ![Custom Cell Renderers in action](images/example-for-readme.png)

+## Installation
+1. Clone or download this repository
+2. Open CustomCellRenderers.xojo_project with [Xojo](https://www.xojo.com/)
+3. Copy `Cell Renderers` folder into your project
+4. Done!, you can use them already!

+## Usage
+You can open the project itself as an example, it contains a simple web page with the working code.

+## Available Cell Renderers and code Examples

-## GravatarCellRenderer
+### GravatarCellRenderer
 ```xojo
 Var email As String = "example@example.com"
 Var caption As String = "Jane Doe"
 list.CellValueAt(row, column) = New GravatarCellRenderer(email, caption)
 ```

-## StatusCellRenderer
+### StatusCellRenderer
 ```xojo
 Var state As SatusCellRenderer = StatusCellRenderer.States.Healthy
 list.CellValueAt(row, column) = New StatusCellRenderer(state, "OK", True)